 |Original title:||Bridge of Spies|

 |Production country:||USA 2015|

-USA, in the 1950s: Insurance lawyer James Donovan (Tom Hanks) has been regarded as a first-class negotiator since his involvement during the Nuremberg Trials.
-Therefore, he is chosen to defend the FBI-arrested Soviet agent Rudolf Abel (Mark Rylance), who has lived unrecognized in New York for years.
-Despite the justified fears of jeopardizing his reputation, Donovan puts himself to the test in this case, until the hatred he receives from the public also spreads to his family.
-After the verdict, the case seems closed.
-But then an American U-2 spy plane is shot down in Soviet airspace and the pilot Francis Gary Powers (Austin Stowell) is captured by Russia.
-In order to prevent Powers from passing on sensitive information to the Russians, an exchange of prisoners is to be organised: Abel versus Powers.
-Donovan of all people should travel to Berlin as an independent mediator to organize the exchange.
-But then a young American student is arrested in East Berlin and Donovan's cards are shuffled anew…
+USA, in the 1950s: Insurance lawyer James Donovan (Tom Hanks) is considered a first-rate negotiator since his involvement during the Nuremberg trials.
+As a result, he is chosen to defend Rudolf Abel (Mark Rylance), a Soviet agent arrested by the FBI who has been living undetected in New York for years.
+Despite legitimate fears of putting his reputation on the line, Donovan puts his all into the case until the hatred he faces from the public spills over into his family.
+After the verdict, the case seems to be over.
+But then an American U-2 spy plane is shot down in Soviet airspace and pilot Francis Gary Powers (Austin Stowell) falls into Russian captivity.
+To prevent Powers from passing sensitive information to the Russians, a prisoner exchange is to be arranged: Abel for Powers.
+Donovan, of all people, is to travel to Berlin as an independent mediator to organize the exchange.
+But then a young American student is arrested in East Berlin, reshuffling the cards for Donovan.